kernelrop/kctf/README.md

 This program can be used in your challenges as a drop in replacement for the [kCTF script](https://github.com/google/kctf/blob/v1/docker-images/challenge/pow.py)

+On the challenge solver side, if the [solver script](dist/pow.py) is running on a non linux system, it will run the [kCTF script](https://github.com/google/kctf/blob/v1/docker-images/challenge/pow.py) instead.

 ## CLI Usage

 ```sh